Gozala/work/index.md

 #### TomTom Home (in the Cloud)

-Project replaced [TomTom Home][tomtom-home] desktop application _(Primarily map marketplace)_ with a web application.
+This project replaced [TomTom Home][tomtom-home] desktop application _(Primarily map marketplace)_ with a web application.
 Novel idea _(at a time prior to internet connected devices)_ entailed putting HTTP server with REST API on the device so that web application _(Cloud based marketplace)_ could use to install purchased content.
 [Read full story](./tomtom-home-cloud).